mdomke/pytest-mongodb/README.rst

 consult for documentation on how to use MongoDB mock objects.
 If suitable you can also use a real MongoDb server.

+*Note*: This project has been renamed from `humongous` to `pytest-mongodb` in order to conform to the pytest plugin naming conventions and to be more easy to find.

 Configuration
 -------------

-If you don't want to put your fixtures on the top-level directory of your package you have to specify a directory where `humongous` looks for your data definitions.
+If you don't want to put your fixtures on the top-level directory of your package you have to specify a directory where `pytest-mongodb` looks for your data definitions.

 To do so put a line like the following under the ``pytest`` section of your `pytest.ini`-file put a